Linear spawning/rearing habitat model

 within streams/rivers AND (

-on spawning stream OR
+on spawning segment OR

-downstream of spawning stream OR
+downstream of spawning segment OR

 on a tributary downstream of spawning and beginning within 10m of the tributary OR